 Kibble has a longer storage life (once opened)

 Of course, unopened cans do have a longer storage life.
 We’re talking about storage lifespan after the can or bag is opened.
 That’s where kibble wins.
 Once the bag is opened, proper storage is essential, because exposure to air will eventually make the fats turn rancid and the food will lose its nutrients.
-To maximize the kibble’s shelf life, store the food, bag and all, in a container with a tight-fitting lid, and it will keep for two weeks.
+To maximize the kibble’s shelf life, store the food, bag and all, in a container with a tight-fitting lid.
 You’ll want to keep the food inside the original, opened bag because packaging is designed to maintain freshness.

 Kibble is affordable

 Pound for pound, kibble delivers more for the dollar than canned food.
 Opting for a high-quality brand of kibble makes good and complete pet nutrition affordable, so pet parents can feel good knowing they’re getting top value for their money.

 A kibble diet fits a variety of schedules and lifestyles, with less worry of spoilage.
 It’s easy to pack on outings and road trips.
 And if your dog prefers snacking and grazing, kibble can stay in the bowl all day long, without worry about bacteria growth and spoilage!
 And there’s no need to bother with refrigerating leftover portions.
 Scoop, measure, fill and you’re done.

 Keep an eye on the portion and make sure you’re measuring the right amount of food for your dog’s size.
 A serving of kibble appears smaller than that of canned, with more calories per ounce, which means overfeeding (and overeating) can happen all too easily.

 Should you mix wet and dry dog food?